 Since bed bugs can multiply quickly, these pests can move onto other parts of your home if not controlled, making elimination extremely difficult.
 As we will discuss throughout this post, as we address other frequently asked questions, bed bugs do not hide on humans because they prefer a cooler, safer environment.
-So, they actually don’t hide on your body.
-After they have taken their blood meal, bed bugs will retreat into a safe location to begin the process of digesting, which can take quite some time before they strike again.
+So they don’t hide on your body.
+After they have taken their blood meal, bed bugs will retreat into a secure location to begin the process of digesting, which can take quite some time before they strike again.

 If bed bugs don’t live on your body, can they live in your hair?
 Let’s explore this question next.